(Frequently Asked Questions)

 Not in the near future.
 You can play the Generals part of the game from browsers, by pressing ‘no’ when asked to install the plugin.
 We may look into making Heroes & Generals available for other operating systems (and the servers are already running on Linux), but no promises.

 We have developed our own engine.
 We call it…(drum-roll)….
 Retox!

-We are working on building a voice chat for a later release.
-It is not something we can provide a time estimate on for now.
+We are not working on internal voice chat for the time being.
+There are a number of player-run voice chat servers that can be used.
 Regarding chat-commands, it is not something we have planned for now.

-Currently we have action game servers placed in Netherlands (Rotterdam), Russia (Moscow), Japan (Tokyo), Australia (Sydney), Brazil (Sao Paulo) and the United States (Texas, California, Virginia).
+Currently we have action game servers placed in Netherlands (Rotterdam), Russia (Moscow), Japan (Tokyo), Hong Kong, Australia (Sydney), Brazil (Sao Paulo) and the United States (California & Virginia).
 The strategy servers are not depending on low ping and are placed in the Netherlands (Rotterdam).

 As explained in the question regarding the Campaign, the Generals will decide where there will be action games on the campaign map.
 When a battle is about to commence, the first player to join that battle, will be the deciding factor on which physical server that will be used, by defaulting the server closest to that player.